Is Athens worth visiting as a Digital Nomad?

 The many different sides of Athens

 Athens is pretty big.
 If you think that more then half of the Greek population live here, you’ll quickly realize that Athens has a lot of different neighborhoods.
 And there’s something for everyone.
 If you want to merge in ancient temples and archeological sites, Plaka is the place for you.
 If you’re searching for a more hipster place, then the modern agora of Monastiraki will fit you perfectly.
+If you want to find the best place to stay in Athens, Travala is our favorite website to find really good opportunities.
 And, if you want to avoid inconvenient situations, here you have our Ultimate Athens Neighborhood Guide.
 Isn’t this luck?

 “Athens's Psirri Neighborhood”